 In June 2016, the FASB issued ASU 2016-13 (Topic 326), Financial Instruments Credit Losses, which requires consideration of a broader range of reasonable and supportable information to developing credit loss estimates.
-The guidance is effective for the fiscal year beginning January 1, 2020, including interim periods within that fiscal year.
-The Company does not expect the adoption of this guidance to have a material impact on the Company's condensed financial statements
+For public entities, ASU 2016-13 is effective for fiscal years beginning after December 15, 2019, including all interim periods within those years.
+As a result of the Company having elected the extended transition period for complying with new or revised accounting standards pursuant to Section 107(b) of the JOBS Act, ASU 2016-13 is effective for the Company for the fiscal years beginning after December 15, 2020, including all interim periods within those years.
+Early adoption is permitted.
+The Company is currently assessing the impact that the adoption of ASU 2016-13 will have on its condensed financial statements and related disclosures.

 In November 2018, the FASB issued ASU No. 2018-18, Collaborative Arrangements (Topic 808): Clarifying the Interaction between Topic 808 and Topic 606 (ASU 2018-18).
 ASU 2018-18 clarifies that certain transactions between collaborative arrangement participants should be accounted for as revenue under Topic 606 when the counterparty is a customer for a distinct good or service.
 For units of account that are in the scope of Topic 606, all of the guidance in Topic 606 should be applied, including the guidance on recognition, measurement, presentation and disclosure.
-ASU 2018-18 also adds a reference in ASC Topic 808, Collaborative Arrangements (Topic 808) to the unit of account guidance in Topic 606 and requires that it be applied only to assess whether transactions in a collaborative arrangement are in the scope of Topic 606.
+ASU 2018-18 also adds a reference in ASC Topic 808, Collaborative Arrangement are in the scope of Topic 606 and requires that it be applied only to assess whether transactions in a collaborative arrangement are in the scope of Topic 606.
 ASU 2018-18 will preclude entities from presenting amounts related to transactions with a counterparty in a collaborative arrangement that is not a customer as revenue from contracts with customers.
-ASU 2018-18 is effective for the Company for all interim and annual reporting periods beginning after December 15, 2019.
-Early adoption is permitted.
-The Company is in the process of assessing the impact of ASU 2018-18 on the Company's condensed financial statements.
+For public entities, ASU